 Just kidding!
 Please do NOT go check with him! 🙂

 It’s funny – all of us as wives see our husbands’ sins SO clearly.
 It’s our own sin that we tend not to see.
 And I usually focus on OUR sin, OUR responsibilities, OUR obedience to God and our side of the equation.
 That is where our power is, after all!

 But we ALL have to deal with our husbands sinning against us – just like all husbands have to deal with wives sinning against them.
 Sometimes it’s much worse than others.
 This topic could seriously be a book in and of itself.
 So this one post isn’t an exhaustive resource on dealing with our husbands’ sin in a godly way.
 But it is hopefully a starting point.

-EXPECT your husband to sin against you.
-He is NOT God.
-He WILL mess up.
-He WILL do hurtful and hateful things sometimes.
+Expect your husband to sin against you at times.
+He is not God.
+He will mess up.
+He will do hurtful and hateful things sometimes.
+Other times, it may seem like he is being hateful – but he may not actually intend to be hateful – it could be a misunderstanding.
 He is human.
 And that has to be ok.
-Yes, he is supposed to represent Christ to you in the marriage – but he is NOT Christ and to expect perfection is just setting yourself up for a disaster.
+Yes, he is supposed to represent Christ to you in the marriage – but he is not Christ and to expect perfection is just setting yourself up for a disaster.

 Focus on your own mountain of sin on a daily basis, and try not to focus much on his.
 The more I see what a wretched sinner I am – and just how much Jesus has forgiven me for – the more grace I have to lavish forgiveness, mercy and grace on my husband.

 Gary Thomas in “Sacred Influence” says, “We are most tempted to sin when we have been sinned against.”
 That is SO TRUE!
 So – be Spirit-filled.
 Have God’s power in you.
 Repent of all your sin.
 Obey God’s Word.
 Then you will have the power of God to respond without sin when your husband sins against you.
 Being angry is not sinful – but in our anger, we must not sin against our husbands!